Skip to content

 Memory & Context Builder

 Agentweaver maintains persistent memory for each project.
-Before every agent turn, a structured context block is compiled from that memory and injected into the agent's system prompt — giving agents continuity across runs without requiring the user to repeat themselves.
+Before an eligible agent turn, a structured context block is compiled from that memory and injected into the agent's system prompt.
+Stored text is serialized inside an explicitly untrusted JSON envelope; it is historical data, never prompt structure or executable instructions.

 How context is built